Weekday Gospel Reflection

 55 But he turned and rebuked them, "You don't know of what kind of spirit you are.
 56 For the Son of Man didn't come to destroy men's lives, but to save them."

 In these verses from Luke 9, the author mentioned the word "face" several times.
 As in English, the term meant more than a physical part of the head; it denoted intent and presence.
 When he set his "face" toward Jerusalem, he intended to travel there (9:51, 53), knowing what he would endure there; in English, he "faced" the challenge of presenting himself to the leaders in the capital.
 "Face" also meant presence; he sent disciples to declare his arrival in a Samaritan town (9:52); he intended to "face" the crowd.
-Notice that the translation treats "face" as a noun, but common English used it as a verb; also notice the meanings of intent and presence could blur together; "to "face" someone could mean both terms.
+Notice that the translation treats "face" as a noun, but common English uses it as a verb; also notice the meanings of intent and presence could blur together; "to "face" someone could mean both terms.

 Because Jesus intended to travel to the city of David, the Samaritans who rejected Judaism rejected him.
 Knowing they shared in the power of the Lord, James and John wanted to rain down fire on their enemies, like the image of Sodom and Gomorrah receiving destruction (Genesis 19) and like Elijah calling down fire to receive his sacrifice when he challenged the priests of Baal (1 Kings 18).
 Jesus rejected their request; as the Son of Man, he came to save, not to destroy.